El Chapo's next stop? Brooklyn

 MDC could be the new home of Joaquin "El Chapo" Guzman, the reputed drug kingpin who was extradited from his native Mexico and transported to the United States on Thursday.

 Guzman was picked up by members of the US Drug Enforcement Administration, Immigration and Customs Enforcement and US Marshals.
-He was being flown Thursday evening to New York.
+He was flown Thursday evening to New York.

 A Houdini-like master of escape, "El Chapo" is expected to appear Friday in a courtroom in Brooklyn, where he is to stand trial at a later date.